14+ Basic and Simple Resume Template (Examples Easy to Use)

 See more cover letter templates and start writing.

-Adding projects is an easy way to make your resume stand out like a peacock at a penguin convention.
+Listing projects on a resume is an easy way to make it stand out like a peacock at a penguin convention.